Deploy Azure Resources with Terraform – Storage Account Containers

 • After completion, check your storage account to verify that the container demo-terraform-poc was created.

-• If for some reason you cannot create the container, on PowerShell run the command: az login and log with your credentials
+• If, for some reason, you cannot create the container, on PowerShell, run the command: az login and log in with your credentials.

 • Ensure the correct subscription is selected and retry the steps in VS Code.